A-Rakhmatullaev/Parallel-Articulation-Points/README.md

 ## License
 The code is distributed under GPL v3

-> Copyright (C) 2023-2024 Akbarbek Rakhmatullaev [linkedin.com/in/a-rakhmatullaev/]
+> Copyright (C) 2023-2024 Akbarbek Rakhmatullaev <linkedin.com/in/a-rakhmatullaev/>
 >
-> This program is free software; you can redistribute it and/or modify
+> This program is free software.
-> it under the terms of the GNU General Public License as published by
+> You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-> the Free Software Foundation; either version 3 of the License.
+> For more information on this, and how to apply and follow the GNU GPL, see <https://www.gnu.org/licenses/>.